csm-actions/docs/README.md

 #### Client GitHub App

-A client GitHub App is a GitHub App to create labels to a server repository to trigger a server workflow.
+A client GitHub App is a GitHub App to create labels in a server repository to trigger a server workflow.

 - Deactivate Webhook
 - Permissions: